 - Disclosure Required by Law.
 The receiving Party may disclose Confidential Information of the disclosing Party to the limited extent required (i) in order to comply with the order of a court, regulatory agency or other governmental body of competent jurisdiction, or as otherwise necessary to comply with Applicable Law, provided that the receiving Party shall first have given written notice to the other Party (if legally permitted to do so) and made a reasonable effort to obtain (or assist the other Party in obtaining) a protective order; or (ii) to establish a Party’s rights under the Agreement, including to make required court filings.
-If the receiving Party is legally compelled to disclose Confidential Information of the other Party, the receiving Party may disclose only that portion of the Confidential Information that is legally required to be disclosed and the receiving Party shall exercise its best efforts to preserve the confidentiality of the remaining Confidential Information.
+If the receiving Party is legally compelled to disclose Confidential Information of the other Party, the receiving Party shall disclose only that portion of the Confidential Information that is legally required to be disclosed and the receiving Party shall exercise its best efforts to preserve the confidentiality of the remaining Confidential Information.

 - Return of Confidential Information and Subscriber Data.

-- Upon Subscriber’s request for SDI to provide Subscriber Data or Reports at any time up to 90 days after termination of the Agreement, SDI shall either (i) provide Subscriber with limited access to the Service, at no additional cost and subject to these Service Terms, solely for the purpose of allowing Subscriber to download Subscriber Data and Reports; or (ii) provide an export file of Subscriber Data and Reports stored on SDI’s systems in a commonly used format reasonably determined by SDI and subject to SDI’s standard fees for such export.
+- Upon Subscriber’s request for SDI to provide Subscriber Data or Reports at any time up to 90 days after termination of the Agreement for the Service, SDI shall either (i) provide Subscriber with limited access to the Service, at no additional cost and subject to these Service Terms, solely for the purpose of allowing Subscriber to download Subscriber Data and Reports; or (ii) provide an export file of Subscriber Data and Reports stored on SDI’s systems in a commonly used format reasonably determined by SDI and subject to SDI’s standard fees for such export.
 SDI may, but has no obligation to, maintain or return Subscriber Data or Reports more than 90 days after termination of the Agreement.

-- Upon Subscriber’s request at any time during the Term or up to 90 days after termination of the Agreement, SDI shall promptly destroy or overwrite Subscriber Data or Subscriber’s Confidential Information, other than Subscriber Data or Subscriber’s Confidential Information contained in automatic computer backups or historical archives or that must be retained to fulfill obligations under the Agreement, for regulatory, legal, or audit purposes, or for compliance with SDI’s data retention policies.
+- Upon Subscriber’s request at any time during the Term or up to 90 days after termination of the Agreement for the Service, SDI shall promptly destroy or overwrite Subscriber Data for the Service or Subscriber’s Confidential Information, other than Subscriber Data or Subscriber’s Confidential Information contained in automatic computer backups or historical archives or that must be retained to fulfill obligations under the Agreement, for regulatory, legal, or audit purposes, or for compliance with SDI’s data retention policies.
 If Subscriber requests that SDI permanently destroy or overwrite Subscriber Data, Subscriber releases SDI from any claims or liability relating to that Subscriber Data.
 If Subscriber does not request deletion of its Subscriber Data or Subscriber’s Confidential Information, SDI will destroy or overwrite it in accordance with SDI’s document retention policies and standard backup and archival procedures, after the data or information is no longer reasonably necessary to fulfill obligations under the Agreement or for regulatory, legal, or audit compliance.

-- Upon termination or expiration of the Agreement or upon SDI’s request at any time during the Term, Subscriber shall promptly destroy or overwrite SDI’s Confidential Information, other than SDI Confidential Information contained in Subscriber’s automatic computer backups or historical archives or that must be retained for regulatory, legal, or audit purposes.
+- Upon termination or expiration of the Agreement or upon SDI’s request at any time during the Term, Subscriber shall promptly destroy or overwrite SDI’s Confidential Information, other than SDI Confidential Information contained in Subscriber’s automatic computer backups or historical archives or that must be retained for regulatory, legal, or audit purposes

 - Confidential Information and Subscriber Data retained in accordance with this Section will be subject to the privacy, security, and confidentiality obligations set forth in Sections 9, 10 and 11 of these Service Terms for as long as it is retained.